obiwanus/focus-zig/LOG.md

 # TODO
+- Unindent blocks with shift+tab
+- Select words with ctrl+d
 - [ui] When pressing home, jump back only to the indented code
 - [ui] Enlarge the current editor on shift+ctrl+L
 - Multiple cursors